-- A. Whenever a written complaint shall be filed with a licensing authority, alleging a violation by any licensee for the manufacture or sale of alcohol beverages with a violation of any law or of any of the rules or regulations adopted by the state licensing authority, the licensing authority shall investigate, as deemed appropriate, the allegations. - B. If it shall appear therefrom or shall otherwise come to the attention of the licensing authority appears from an investigation that there is reasonable cause to believe that a licensee has violated any such law, rule or regulation, the licensing authority may issue and cause to be served upon such licensee a notice of hearing and order to show cause why its license should not be suspended, revoked, or fined.
-Notice of discipline by the state licensing authority shall be issued pursuant to the procedures set forth in Regulation 47-606. - C. A hearing shall be held at a place and time designated by the licensing authority on the day stated in the notice, or upon such other day as may be set for good cause shown.
-Hearings for the state licensing authority shall be conducted in accordance with the procedures set forth in Regulation 47-606.
+- A. Whenever a written complaint shall be filed with a licensing authority, alleging a violation by any licensee for the manufacture or sale of alcohol beverages with a violation of any law or of any of the rules or regulations adopted by the state licensing authority, the licensing authority shall investigate, as deemed appropriate, the allegations. - B. If it shall appear therefrom or shall otherwise come to the attention of the licensing authority appears from an investigation that there is probable cause to believe that a licensee has violated any such law, rule or regulation, the licensing authority may issue and cause to be served upon such licensee a notice of hearing and order to show cause why its license should not be suspended, revoked, or fined. - C. A hearing shall be held at a place and time designated by the licensing authority on the day stated in the notice, or upon such other day as may be set for good cause shown.
 Evidence in support of the charges shall be given first, followed by cross-examination of those testifying thereto.
 The licensee, in person or by counsel, shall then be permitted to give evidence in defense and in explanation, and shall be allowed to give evidence and statements in mitigation of the charges.
-In the event the licensee is found to have committed the violation charged, evidence and statements in mitigation and/or aggravation of the offense shall also be permitted. - D. In the event the licensee is found not to have violated any law, rule or regulation, the charges against the licensee will be dismissed.
+In the event the licensee is found to have committed the violation charged or any other violation, evidence and statements in mitigation and/or aggravation of the offense shall also be permitted. - D. If the evidence presented at the hearing does not support the charges stated in the notice and order served upon the licensee, but standing alone establishes the guilt of the licensee of a violation of some other law, rule or regulation, the licensee shall be permitted to give evidence and statements in defense, explanation and mitigation if then prepared to do so.
+If such evidence is not then available, but can be obtained by the licensee, the licensee shall state the substance thereof and upon the licensee's request, the hearing may be recessed for not more than ten days, and shall then continue under the same procedure as though no recess had occurred. - E. In the event the licensee is found not to have violated any law, rule or regulation, the charges against the licensee will be dismissed.
 If the licensee is found to have violated some law, rule or regulation, the licensee's license may be suspended, revoked, or fined.
-When making a determination to suspend, revoke, or fine a license-including the amount of fine to impose-a licensing authority shall consider the severity of the violation(s) based on the provisions established in Regulation 47-603. - E. Every licensee whose license has been suspended by any licensing authority shall, if ordered by the licensing authority, post two notices in conspicuous places, one on the exterior and one on the interior of its premises, for the duration of the suspension.
+When making a determination to suspend, revoke, or fine a license-including the amount of fine to impose-a licensing authority shall consider the severity of the violation(s) based on the provisions established in Regulation 47-603. - F. Every licensee whose license has been suspended by any licensing authority shall, if ordered by the licensing authority, post two notices in conspicuous places, one on the exterior and one on the interior of its premises, for the duration of the suspension.
 The notices shall be two feet in length and fourteen inches in width containing lettering not less than 1⁄2 " in height, and shall be in the following form:

 NOTICE OF SUSPENSION

 ALCOHOL BEVERAGE LICENSES ISSUED

 FOR THESE PREMISES HAVE BEEN

 SUSPENDED BY ORDER OF THE STATE-LOCAL LICENSING AUTHORITY

-FOR VIOLATION OF THE COLORADO LIQUOR/BEER AND WINE CODE
+FOR VIOLATION OF THE COLORADO LIQUOR/BEER CODE

-Advertising or posting signs to the effect that the premises have been closed or business suspended for any reason other than by order of the Department suspending alcohol beverage license, shall be deemed a violation of this rule.
+Advertising or posting signs to the effect that the premises have been closed or business suspended for any reason other than by order of the department suspending alcohol beverage license, shall be deemed a violation of this rule.